moped-scripts/moped_radar/README.md

 - None.

 ## This script was made by Orsino & totsu /// MOPED.
 Group 2021.
-For more scripts join https://dsc.gg/moped
+For more scripts and support join https://dsc.gg/moped

 ### Want to improve the code?
 Go ahead: https://github.com/moped-scripts/moped_radar/pulls